Richard Haddock

 Admiral Sir Richard Haddock (c.
 1629 – 26 January 1715 Old Style) was an officer of the Royal Navy.
 He served during the Anglo-Dutch Wars, eventually rising to the rank of Admiral in August 1690.
-In Herge's Adventures of Tintin, Richard Haddock was one of the inspirations for Captain Haddock's 17th century ancestor, Sir Francis Haddock.

 Family and early life

 Haddock was born into a distinguished navy family.
 His grandfather, also Richard Haddock, had been rewarded by the government in 1652, having held commands under both Charles I and subsequently the Parliamentary regime; he commanded the Victory in 1642, the Antelope in 1643–44, the John in 1644 and the Unicorn in 1648.
 In 1652 he served as Vice-Admiral commanding the Vanguard.
 His father, William Haddock, also commanded trading vessels, and was appointed on 14 March 1651 to command the America, a ship hired by the Commonwealth of England Navy.
 He served in the First Anglo–Dutch War and saw action in 1653.
 For his services he was awarded a gold medal.
-William initially lived in Deptford, but subsequently moved to Kent.
+William initially lived in Deptford but subsequently moved to Kent.
 He had a number of children, several of whom followed him into the navy, including his son Richard.

 Command

-Richard Haddock had command of English ship Dragon from 1656 to 1660, but was then unemployed until 1666 when he took command of the 50-gun HMS Portland on 14 June 1666.
+Richard Haddock had command of English ship Dragon from 1656 to 1660 but was then unemployed until 1666 when he took command of the 50-gun HMS Portland on 14 June 1666.
 During this period, he was given command of one of the companies involved in the attacks on Ulie and Schelling in August 1666.
 He relinquished command of the Portland on 9 November 1667.

 Prior to the outbreak of the Third Anglo-Dutch War in 1672 Haddock became captain of the 100-gun HMS Royal James on 18 January of that year; he was her captain at the Battle of Solebay on 28 May.
 The Royal James was the flagship of Admiral Sir Edward Montagu, 1st Earl of Sandwich.
-The Royal James led the van of the Blue Squadron, and attacked Willem Joseph van Ghent's ship.
+The Royal James led the van of the Blue Squadron and attacked Willem Joseph van Ghent's ship.
 She was then engaged by a number of other Dutch warships and fireships.
 Despite fighting several of them off and forcing Rear-Admiral Jan van Brakel's ship to disengage, the Royal James was set on fire by the Dutch.
 Haddock was wounded in the foot, and on seeing that the ship was doomed, attempted to persuade the Earl to abandon ship.
 Montagu refused, and Haddock jumped overboard.
 He survived to be picked up and transferred to another English warship.
 Montagu was killed in the wreck.